 - Personal Use Fishing Home

 Cook Inlet Personal Use Clam Fishery

 The most popular fishery for clams in Cook Inlet is the fishery for Razor Clams on the beaches between Homer and Kenai.
 Clammers take almost a million clams a year from this popular fishery.

 Clamming is open year round in the salt waters of Cook Inlet.
 However, most digging occurs from April through September.
 The “table quality” of the clam is generally considered best in early summer, just prior to the July-August spawning.
 On the northern beaches, razor clam beds are exposed on any minus tide.
 However, tides of -2.0 feet or lower are suggested.

-Remember that all Shellfish may be exposed to the algae that causes Paralytic Shellfish Poisoning.
+Remember, all shellfish may be exposed to the algae that causes Paralytic Shellfish Poisoning.
+Eating contaminated shellfish can cause severe illness or death.
 For more information, see the Alaska Department of Environmental Conservation Paralytic Shellfish Poisoning page (PDF 90 kB).

 For online tide information, go to the National Oceanic & Atmospheric Administration’s pages at http://www.noaa.gov/ .

 No permit is required for this fishery, but you must possess a valid resident sport fishing license.
 See the Permits and Regulations tab for information on bag limits and gear.